Gerald Chapman: Capture

 Chapman was recaptured on January 18, 1925, in Muncie, Indiana, based on authorities being tipped off by informant Ben Hance.
 During his apprehension, Chapman fired at a police officer but missed.
 President Calvin Coolidge was convinced to reduce the robbery sentence of Chapman in federal prison to time served, and Chapman was then handed over to the Connecticut authorities.

 Hance and his wife were shot to death when their car was forced off a road outside Muncie on August 11, 1925.
 Authorities blamed the killings on Anderson and an accomplice (who was later convicted), and the suspected motive was revenge for Chapman's incarceration.
 On October 31, 1925, "Dutch" Anderson and Detective Charles Dewitt Hammond killed each other in a shootout in Muskegon, Michigan.

 Trial and execution

-During Chapman's six-day murder trial in Hartford, Connecticut, crowds gathered due to his status as one of the "top 10" criminals in America.
-The jury deliberated for 11 hours, after which Chapman was found guilty and eventually sentenced to hang by presiding judge Newell Jennings.
+Chapman was tried for the murder of Officer Skelly.
+During his six-day murder trial in Hartford, Connecticut, crowds gathered due to his status as one of the "top 10" criminals in America.
+The jury deliberated for 11 hours, after which Chapman was found guilty of first degree murder and sentenced to hang by presiding judge Newell Jennings.
 He proclaimed his innocence to the end, asking in his final appeal for "justice, not mercy".
 Chapman was executed by the upright jerker on April 6, 1926.